 You know an arpeggio when you hear one.
 On any instrument, an arpeggio is a chord that is played one note at a time.
-You can hear what that sounds like in this video, or any time a guitarist holds one chord while plucking different notes.
+You can hear what that sounds like any time a guitarist holds one chord while plucking different notes.
 From Beethoven’s iconic Moonlight Sonata through ‘80s pop and hip-hop to today’s biggest hits, arpeggios can lend harmonic and rhythmic complexity to any genre of music.
 But that begs the question: What is an arpeggiator?

 The arpeggiator is a common synthesizer feature that spits out an arpeggio when you press down a chord.
 This means you can play any chord (let’s say a basic C major chord: C, E, G, and high C) and the synthesizer will play an arpeggiated sequence — a looping pattern with each of those notes — played one at a time.

 Before this feature existed, complex arpeggiating required some skill to execute effectively, as demonstrated in this clip by legendary guitarist Yngwie Malmsteen.
 But with the introduction of the arpeggiator, it became possible for anyone to use synthesizers to play arpeggios consistently and effectively with minimal physical effort, opening the doors to entirely new genres of music like industrial music and synth-pop.

 Some questions remain: How does an arpeggiator determine the order of the notes?
 How does it know how quickly to switch between notes?
 What happens when you let go of the chord?
 And how can you use in-the-box arpeggiators that come with DAWs like FL Studio, Ableton Live, or Logic Pro X?

 Never fear: We’re going to cover these topics and more in this explainer of arpeggiator basics.
 Read on for a brief history of the arpeggiator, the most common pattern types, how to use arpeggiators in DAWs, and more.
 By the end, you’ll be an arp expert.